Girl Scouting is a must have experience that builds girls of courage, confidence and character, who make the world a better place.

 - 320 Lifetime members

 - Over 35 employees

 - Annual budget of $3,416,700

 - 24 member Board of Directors representing Northern, Eastern and South Eastern Kentucky

 Founder Juliette Gordon Low organized the first Girl Scout Troop on March 12, 1912, in Savannah, Georgia.
 Girl Scouts membership has grown from 18 members in Savannah, Georgia, to 3.6 million girl members, and adult members working primarily as volunteers, throughout the United States.

-In 2012, 40 girls earned the Gold Award, the highest level of achievement for a Girl Scout.
+In 2013, 23 girls with Kentucky's Wilderness Road earned the Gold Award, the highest level of achievement for a Girl Scout.

 Our Coucil formed an historic partnership with the Kentucky Domestic Violence Association and the Girl Scouts of Kentuckiana to help girls stay safe in relationships, with a focus on anti-bullying for our youngest Girl Scouts.